saibotsivad/ragu/README.md

 # Ragu

-A tasty little Markdown to HTML site generator with very few opinions.
+A tasty little Markdown to anything generator with very few opinions.

 > Why is it named `ragu`?
 Because it's a family favorite [sauce](https://en.wikipedia.org/wiki/Rag%C3%B9). 🍝

+Take some Markdown, cook it into Ragu.
+Add your own pasta and you've got a delicious dish!

+- Ragù alla [bolognese](https://github.com/saibotsivad/bolognese): a normal Markdown to HTML recipe, kind of like [11ty](https://www.11ty.dev/) or [Jekyll](http://jekyllrb.com/).
+- *...more to come!*

 ## Install